chinapedia/wikipedia.abstract.en/Page/Spacecraft_propulsion.md

 Rocket engines

-SpaceX_engine_test_fire.jpg's Kestrel engine is tested]] Most rocket engines are internal combustion heat engines (although non combusting forms exist).
+'s Kestrel engine is tested]] Most rocket engines are internal combustion heat engines (although non combusting forms exist).
 Rocket engines generally produce a high temperature reaction mass, as a hot gas.
 This is achieved by combusting a solid, liquid or gaseous fuel with an oxidiser within a combustion chamber.
 The extremely hot gas is then allowed to escape through a high-expansion ratio nozzle.
 This bell-shaped nozzle is what gives a rocket engine its characteristic shape.
 The effect of the nozzle is to dramatically accelerate the mass, converting most of the thermal energy into kinetic energy.
 Exhaust speed reaching as high as 10 times the speed of sound at sea level are common.

 Rocket engines provide essentially the highest specific powers and high specific thrusts of any engine used for spacecraft propulsion.